CDLUC3/mrt-doc/project.md

 ## Ingest Priority and Nuxeo

 - Migrate Nuxeo from a brittle setup to a configuration that Eric can manage
+- Create high-priority dedicated consumer daemon to ensure that Dryad content will always have priority
 - Allow ingest jobs to move from server to server
   - Large UCB ingests overwhelm and block jobs on a single server
 - Use S3 rather than a shared file system (unless ZFS is viable)